 The Breakout Rooms function allows you to split your participants up into multiple smaller Zoom sessions.
 This is a useful function for facilitating discussion, as participants can be grouped into smaller groups that allow for more interaction and dialogue.
 As the host, you will not be sorted into one of the breakout rooms, and cannot hear what is being discussed in the Breakout Rooms.
-However, you can visit individual Breakout Rooms one at a time to facilitate and steer the discussions happening in a particular room.
+However, you can visit individual Breakout Rooms to check in on the discussions happening in a particular room.
 Meeting co-hosts have the same privileges to manage breakout rooms as the host (Zoom 5.4.6 and above).

 To begin the Breakout Room process, click the “Breakout Rooms” icon in your Zoom menu bar.

 You will then be prompted to assign students into rooms.
 You can do this three ways in the meeting:

 - You can assign students automatically and Zoom will randomly assign students into evenly-sized groups

 - You can manually assign students to Breakout Rooms during the Zoom session.

 - You can allow students to self-select Breakout Rooms.
 They will be prompted to do this after you select “Open All Rooms”

 Clicking “Create Breakout Rooms” will bring up a new window with a list of rooms.
 This window gives you options to rename or delete rooms, as well as to move participants to different rooms.
 You can also exchange participants with each other.

 The “Options” button lets you set how the Breakout Rooms behave.